smallwat3r/rpi-gardener/README.md

     make venv deps

-## Usage
+## Development

 Run the dht sensor polling service

     make polling

 From another terminal window, run the flask server

-    make server
+    make flask

+You should be able to browse the app at <http://LOCAL-IP:5000/>

+## Production(ish)

+By production, I mean leaving the RPi running in the background on a local (secure) home network for personal access.
+Please do not use these configs for exposing your server to the Internet.

+### Link files

+Link the app static files to `/var/www/html`

+    sudo rm /var/www/html/*
+    sudo ln -s "$(pwd)/src/static" /var/www/html

+Link the Nginx configuration files:

+    sudo rm /etc/nginx/nginx.conf
+    sudo ln -s "$(pwd)/nginx/nginx.conf" /etc/nginx/nginx.conf
+    sudo ln -s "$(pwd)/nginx/sites-enabled/rpi.conf" /etc/nginx/sites-enabled/rpi.conf

+### Background services

-Run the commands in screen in order to keep them persistant over the SSH session
+Use `screen` in order to keep the scripts persistant over the SSH session

+Start with the polling service first

     screen -d -m make polling

+Then start the Gunicorn server

     screen -d -m make server

-You can then list the running screen sessions with

-    screen -ls

-More screen commands see

-    screen --help
+You can use `screen -ls` to list the active screen session, and re-attach to any session using `session -r <id>`, allowing you to tail logs, or kill sessions.

+### Nginx

+Lastly, start Nginx

+    sudo systemctl start nginx

+You should be able to browse the app at <http://LOCAL-IP/>